Jesus0204/ElvenGrammar/README.md

 Jesús Alejandro Cedillo Zertuche A01705442

 ## Description
 The language that I chose is the Elven language (also called Quenya) which according to Wikipedia (2024) "is a constructed language, one of those devised by J. R. R. Tolkien for the Elves in his Middle-earth fiction."
 Tolkien based the language on Finnish, Latin, and Old English.
-Tolkien has written several synchronic grammars of Quenya, but only one has been fully published in full, which is called The Early Qenya Grammar.
+Tolkien has written several synchronic grammars of Quenya, but only one has been fully published, called The Early Qenya Grammar.

 The language has existed since the books but recently gained popularity because of the movies that have been released.

 ### Language structure
 The Elven language is complicated, where the nouns can be declined in up to 10 cases.
-But to reduce the scope of the grammar, what is going to be analyzed is the numbers that nouns use.
+However, to reduce the scope of the grammar, the numbers that nouns use are going to be analyzed.
 Most common languages have fairly simple grammar, for example, English, where in most words you just put and s and that's the plural of the word.
 The difference is that Elven has 3 different types of plurals:

 1. General plural
 2. Partitive Plural